 As you have read, the PAD-02 crimping kit has plenty of benefits.
 But it is always a good idea to quickly go over the possible disadvantages again.

 - Price.
 The price can be seen as a downside when compared to cheaper Chinese (IWISS) crimping tools.
 However, the precision and compatibility of the PAD-02 kit blows those out of the water.
 At the same time, the price of the PAD-02 is cheap compared to the multiple hundreds of dollars you would have to pay for the official crimp tools of each connector system you want to work with.

 - Two crimps per connector.
 For each connector or pin you crimp, you have to crimp twice.
 Once for the conductor and once for the insulation.
 Official tools crimp everything in a single action with the correct force.

 - No ratchet system.
 As mentioned above, while a tool without a ratchet mechanism can give better crimps, it does require a bit of practice.

 - No O-shaped die.
 Unfortunately, there are no products identical to the PAD-02 kit that do include a round die.
-The closest I can think of is the Hozan P-707.
+The closest we can think of is the Hozan P-707.
 It is fairly similar to the PAD-02 in terms of dies and quality.
 It lacks a bit on the small side (no 0.7 mm or 1.0 mm dies), but does have a round die you can use for Dupont/Mini-PV insulation crimps.